Skip to main content

 Oracle

-Jupiter Perps uses a new Oracle Network, co-designed by Jupiter and another key ecosystem player (to be announced at Breakpoint), and audited by Offside Labs.
+Jupiter Perps uses a new Oracle Network, Dove Oracle, co-designed by Jupiter and Chaos Labs and audited by Offside Labs.

-The Dove Oracle, relying on Chaos' Edge Pricing Data, will be unveiled at Breakpoint, and anyone will be able to use it on Solana.
+The Dove Oracle relies on Chaos' Edge Pricing Data and anyone will be able to use it on Solana.

 This oracle was co-designed with Jupiter, with the usage of Jupiter Perps in mind, and comes with key benefits while having an independent team provide the price feed.